Skip to main content

 Discuss current events, photos, or everyday situations using opinion-reason structures.
 Ask "What do you think about...?" and follow up with "Why?"
 Practice is not about PSLE topics specifically — it is about building the habit of expressing and explaining thoughts clearly.

 If your child needs structured English support, our small-group classes focus on exam techniques alongside language building.
-Book a trial session to see our approach.
+Book a free trial class (usually $18) to see our approach, or WhatsApp us with any questions.